-2.1.9 Production Costs and Economic Impacts
+2.1.10 Production Costs and Economic Impacts

 Available data on cellulosic ethanol production costs are limited due to the number of companies producing cellulosic ethanol.
-One study estimates that current fuel production costs for cellulosic ethanol are about \$5.90/gasoline gallon equivalent (gge), ranging between \$5.06 and \$6.73/gge, and estimated potential costs are \$4.69/gge ranging between \$4.18 and \$4.88/gge for 2025.
+One study estimates that fuel production costs for cellulosic ethanol are about \$5.90/gasoline gallon equivalent (gge), ranging between \$5.06 and \$6.73/gge, and estimated potential costs are \$4.69/gge, ranging between \$4.18 and \$4.88/gge, for 2025.

-Due to limitations of current cost estimates, Figure 15 and Figure 16 illustrate modeled longer-term future cellulosic ethanol production costs.
+Due to limitations of current cost estimates, Figure 13 and Figure 14 illustrate modeled longerterm future cellulosic ethanol production costs.
 These figures illustrate how significant technology developments over the last few decades are enabling cost-competitive cellulosic ethanol to come to commercial-scale production.
-In 2012, researchers at the National Renewable Energy Laboratory (NREL), Pacific Northwest National Laboratory, and Idaho National

-Laboratory, funded through the U.S. Department of Energy (DOE), successfully modeled-at significant scale-two cellulosic ethanol production processes at a projected mature commercialscale cost for the nth-plant.
-19 The production of ethanol via lignocellulosic sugars derived from corn stover resulted in an nth-plant price of an estimated \$2.45 per gallon (2014\$), whereas the catalytic upgrading of syngas produced via indirect gasification of woody biomass resulted in an nth-plant model price of \$2.34 per gallon (2014\$) (Tao et al. 2014; Dutta et al. 2011).
+In 2012, researchers at the National Renewable Energy Laboratory (NREL), Pacific Northwest National Laboratory, and Idaho National Laboratory, funded through the U.S. Department of Energy (DOE), successfully modeled-at significant scale-two cellulosic ethanol production processes at a projected mature commercialscale cost for the nth plant.
+The production of ethanol via lignocellulosic sugars derived from corn stover resulted in an nth-plant price of an estimated \$2.45 per gallon (2014 dollars), whereas the catalytic upgrading of syngas produced via indirect gasification of woody biomass resulted in an nth-plant model price of \$2.34 per gallon (2014 dollars) (Tao et al. 2014; Dutta et al. 2011).
 Based on the assumptions in these design case reports, calculated costs included feedstock harvesting, transportation, and integrated conversion.
 The model was validated at integrated pilot scale and met the goals set by DOE's Advanced Energy Initiative of 2006 to show that cellulosic ethanol could be cost competitive with corn grain ethanol and conventional fuels.
 Continued research may further decrease production costs.
 For example, in 2013, a partnership between Idaho National Laboratory and Iowa State University achieved critical corn stover feedstock processing targets that enable cost-competitive biofuels and identified best practices for replication with a variety of herbaceous feedstocks.
 DOE-funded industry research also has resulted in commercially viable strains of yeast, bacteria, and enzymes for biochemical conversion and catalysts for thermochemical conversion (Tao et al. 2014; Dutta et al. 2011).
-These and other such improvements are expected to be implemented in newly constructed cellulosic ethanol biorefineries.